Banastre Tarleton: Social rejection by American officers

 Several writers have said that, after the surrender, Tarleton was the sole British senior officer not invited to dinner with any American officers.
 Where a source is given, it is the 1860 book of George Washington Parke Custis, a step-grandson of General Washington.
 Custis wrote "Colonel Tarleton ... was left out in the invitations to headquarters."
 He bases this on an alleged meeting between Tarleton and Lieutenant Colonel John Laurens about military etiquette.
 Scotti searched many sources, in particular the writing of Laurens and the Marquis de La Fayette, to whom Custis claimed Tarleton first complained.
 He found no indication that any such meeting took place and considers the incident to be apocryphal.
 Supporting Scotti's conclusion, a 1978 book about the end of the war, The Campaign That Won America: The Story of Yorktown, authored by Burke Davis, mentions only that "all the ranking British and German officers were invited".
-Also, at the negotiations for surrender, Cornwallis had sought terms which would have ensured no reprisals, but Washington refused.
-Consequently, some men of the Legion deemed at risk were evacuated.
-Tarleton was not among them.
+Tarleton wasn't evacuated before the surrender along with some Legion members who were deemed at risk.